 Tip 1: Start Early and Plan Ahead

 Initiate your scholarship search as soon as you know you’ll pursue higher education.
 Create a calendar to track deadlines and requirements, along with any relevant information worth remembering.
-The earlier your begin, the more opportunities you’ll discover.
+The earlier you begin, the more opportunities you’ll discover.

 Tip 2: Personalize Your Applications